DotBow/Blender-Launcher/docs/mkdocs/settings.md

 ## Interface

+### Default Tab

+Set what tab of will be opened when **Blender Launcher** starts.

 ### Default Library Page

-Determines what page of Library tab will be opened when **Blender Launcher** starts.
+Sets what page of Library tab will be opened when **Blender Launcher** starts.

 ### Default Downloads Page

-Determines what page of Downloads tab will be opened when **Blender Launcher** starts.
+Sets what page of Downloads tab will be opened when **Blender Launcher** starts.

 ### Enable High DPI Scaling

-Determines if **Blender Launcher** user interface will automatically scale based on the monitor's pixel density. \
+Determines if **Blender Launcher** user interface will automatically scale based on the monitor's pixel density.
 To apply changes application should be restarted.

 ## Notifications